olco/anecdotea/README.md

 # Anecdotea

-Anecdotea is a mobile application for localize anecdotes around the position of the user.
+Anecdotea is a mobile application for localize point of interests around the position of the user.

 For example, it can be used in a touristic place with many points of interests.